pierre-cm/galbe/docs/schemas.md

 params: { [key: string]: STString | STBoolean | STNumber | STInteger | STLiteral }
 ```

-This is a key-value object where each key represents a request `path parameter` name and the value the Schema associated.
+This is a key-value object where each key represents a request path parameter name, and the value is the associated Schema.

 **Example**: